sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     ![The SQL Pool results are returned.](media/azure-synapse-develop-cosmos-success.png 'Retrieve data from a SQL Pool')

-15. With the pattern established, add a new code block to load data from the `scored_telemetry` container into the SQL pool, providing data on temperature anomalies.
+15. Following this same pattern, add a new code cell to load data from the `scored_telemetry` container into the SQL pool, providing data on temperature anomalies.

     ```scala
     val dfs = spark.read.format("cosmos.olap").